pts/oix-wcfd32/README.md

-The file *poix/oixrun.c* is a reference implementation of the *oixrun* runner tool, written in C, using the POSIX library functions (e.g. open(2), lseek(2), sbrk(2)).
+The file *poix/oixrun.c* is a reference implementation of the *oixrun* runner tool, written in C, using the POSIX library functions (e.g. open(2), lseek(2), mmap(2), sbrk(2)).
 It should compile on any Unix system with a C compiler.
+It also supports (and autodetects) Win32 as a target, on Win32 it uses VirtualAlloc(...) instead of mmap(2).
 It doesn't do any CPU emulation, so it works only if the target is the i386 CPU in 32-bit protected mode.

 The reference implementation uses a short trampoline function implemented in NASM assembly, otherwise it's written in C89.
+The trampoline function is neede to translate between real and far calls, and to work with any C calling convention.

 ## Watcom resource data